JuliaDynamics/Attractors.jl/docs/src/examples.md

 To showcase the true power of [`AttractorsViaRecurrences`](@ref) we need to use a system whose attractors span higher-dimensional space.
 An example is
 ```@example MAIN
+using Attractors
+using PredefinedDynamicalSystems
-ds = Systems.thomas_cyclical(b = 0.1665)
+ds = PredefinedDynamicalSystems.thomas_cyclical(b = 0.1665)
 ```
-which, for this parameter, contains 5 coexisting attractors.
-3 of them are entangled periodic orbits that span across all three dimensions, and the remaining 2 are fixed points.
+which, for this parameter, contains 3 coexisting attractors which are entangled periodic orbits that span across all three dimensions.

 To compute the basins we define a three-dimensional grid and call on it [`basins_of_attraction`](@ref).